lorenzo-tulli/pyDNEMD/README.md

 environment, `pip install --no-deps git+https://github.com/lorenzo-tulli/pyDNEMD.git` is a safe escape hatch.

-If you only need the ligand-removal pipeline, skip this section entirely — BioSimSpace is never imported unless you actually run `dnemd-create-hybrid-topology`.
+If you only plan to apply ligand-removal, BioSimSpace is not necessary and never imported unless you actually run `dnemd-create-hybrid-topology`.

 ## Workflow overview